Request Appointment

 Who is a Candidate for Revision Rhinoplasty?

 Many patients who are unsatisfied with the results of their first rhinoplasty or who face complications from their results are candidates for a revision procedure.
 During a consultation, Dr. Paquet will examine your nose to determine what is to blame for your poor results and develop a plan for a revision procedure.
 He will also ask questions about your health history and your expectations for the procedure.
-Keep in mind that your potential results may be limited depending on the state of the tissues within your nose and challenges that may arise due to your initial surgery.
+Keep in mind that your potential results may be limited depending on the state of the tissues within your nose, and the challenges that may arise due to your initial surgery.

 Real Patient Results